-The market for Agile Monetization Platform (AMP) software represents a new, large, expanding, all-season opportunity with a total addressable market (TAM) of over $102 billion over five years from 2016 to 2020 and beyond.
+The market for Agile Monetization Platform (AMP) software represents a new, large (and expanding), all-season opportunity with a total addressable market (TAM) of over $102 billion over the five years from 2016 to 2020 and beyond.
 MGI Research expects AMP spending to rise from $8.5 billion in 2016 to near $36.75 billion in 2020.
-The shift to new business models that are in large part based on recurring and or usage based pricing schemes, together with increased impact from adoption of Internet of Things (IoT) will be the key drivers for AMP adoption.
+The shift to new business models that are in large part based on recurring and/or usage-based pricing schemes, together with the increased impact from adoption of Internet of Things (IoT), will be key in driving AMP adoption.
 Leading organizations primarily in North America are already making the move to AMP today, and they comprise the bulk of the spending currently underway.
-Over the next 24 months, geographic markets beyond North America will accelerate, and fast-following firms and middle of the road organizations in North America will ramp up their spending on AMP.
-Given the critical nature of AMP – it affects topline growth, profitability, and customer satisfaction – it is one area of technology spend that is being prioritized.
-This report details the sectors and vertical industries that are most impacted by major trends like IoT (“Internet of Things”), and the adoption of subscription business models.
+Over the next 24 months, geographic markets beyond North America will accelerate, and fast-following firms and middle-of-the-road organizations in North America will ramp up their spending on AMP.
+Given the critical nature of AMP—it affects topline growth, profitability, and customer satisfaction—it is an area of technology spend that is being prioritized.
+This report details the sectors and vertical industries that are most impacted by major trends like IoT (“Internet of Things”) and the adoption of subscription business models.

 Fueled by the Digital Revolution, the very nature of competition today is changing radically.
-Product innovation and growth opportunities are only bounded by the imagination.
-Once-protected pools of profit are now at-risk.
-Product cycles and market opportunities come and go in less than five years – with the majority of benefits accruing to a limited few.
-Organizations of all sizes want greater transparency and control in their business relation-ships.
-The demand for custom pricing models and flexible terms is counter-balanced by the challenges of delivering these capabilities at scale.
+Product innovation and growth opportunities are bound only by the imagination.
+Previously protected pools of profit are now at risk.
+Product cycles and market opportunities come and go in less than five years—with the majority of benefits accruing to a limited few.
+Organizations of all sizes want greater transparency and control in their business relationships.
+The demand for custom pricing models and flexible terms is counterbalanced by the challenges of delivering these capabilities at scale.
 Across most key world economies, the number and complexity of regulatory and audit requirements are mounting while the timeframes to reach compliance are getting shorter.
-Against this rapid-ly accelerating backdrop, product innovation and revenue optimization are the key levers for growth and profitability.
+Against this rapidly accelerating backdrop, product innovation and revenue optimization are the critical levers for growth and profitability.
 In the face of these opportunities and threats, progressive organizations are focusing on key processes and new monetization tools to sharpen their edge.

-Increasing regulation, digital disruption, activist investors, and ever-demanding customer needs are pushing legacy IT systems and processes beyond their capacity to respond to these new requirements.
-Individuals and businesses alike want to consume services – not just purchase products – and their preference for pricing models and payment modalities are changing.
+Increasing regulation, digital disruption, activist investors, and ever-pressing customer needs are pushing legacy IT systems and processes beyond their capacities to respond.
+Individuals and businesses alike now seek to consume services, not just products, and their preferences for pricing models and payment modalities are changing.
 Subscriptions, demand-based price models, pay-per-use, and increasingly complex enterprise agreements with a litany of unique entitlements now are the norm.
-Technology disruption accelerates the demand for these new pricing models, and it is everywhere – from the Internet of Things (“IoT”), to autonomous vehicles, artificial intelligence, and digital disrupters like Netflix, Airbnb and Uber.
-Fortune 10 companies and the corner store alike are not immune to this revolution.
+Technology disruption accelerates the demand for these new pricing models, and it is everywhere—from the Internet of Things (“IoT”), autonomous vehicles, and artificial intelligence to digital disrupters like Netflix, Airbnb, and Uber.
+Neither the corner store nor the Fortune 10 companies are immune to this revolution.
 Reacting to these new business needs, organizations are looking to revamp their core business systems, particularly in the area of monetization.

 Monetization is how efficiently and effectively market demand is created and translated into revenue, profits, and competitive differentiation.

-The process of monetization reaches across the organization – from product development, marketing, sales, finance, billing, even into customer support.
-Monetization is not a single product, but a business discipline that combines business processes, tools, and skilled human resources to efficiently and effectively create and translate market demand into revenues, profits, and competitive differentiation.
+The process of monetization reaches across the organization through product development, marketing, sales, finance, billing, and even customer support.
+Monetization is not a single product but a business discipline that combines business processes, tools, and skilled human resources to efficiently and effectively create and translate market demand into revenues, profits, and competitive differentiation.
 The term Agile Monetization was introduced by MGI Research in 2015 and originally evolved from a concept of Agile Billing pioneered by MGI Research in late 2013.
-In the monetization context, agility refers to ability to create and evolve new offers by iterating rapidly, thus accelerating velocity with which a business can bring new product offers to market.
+In the monetization context, agility refers to the ability to create and evolve new offers by iterating rapidly, thus accelerating the velocity with which a business can bring new product offers to market.